OpenWIS/openwis-documentation/_posts/2016-07-07-OpenWIS-Technical-Committee-2016-Jul.md

 		11. WQ - Ok, so let's say 27th to 30th, 4 days max.
 		12. SO - Please let me know who is planning on attending.
 The workshop facility is on the outer rim so delegates don't need to pass through to the higher security zones - but if you are intending any side meetings with other NOAA staff that would require deeper access, then please let me know.
 		13. RG - Please send the precise location of the meeting.
-		14. A-OWIS-TC-2016-45: SO - Will email round the address of the Developer Workshop venue.
-OWIS-A
+		14. ACT-OWIS-TC-2016-45: SO - Will email round the address of the Developer Workshop venue.
+OWIS-ACT
 5. **AOB**
 	1. **Personnel changes at UKMO**
 		1. PR - As I mentioned earlier, the guys from SCISYS are leaving the project.
 We shall miss them, especially Martin who has worked with us for some time now.
 Thank you Martin for all the excellent work you have done for us on the project.